Knowledge base

 • MariaDB has a larger connection pool supporting up to 200,000 connections, whereas MySQL has a smaller connection pool.

-• When comparing the performance of MariaDB and MySQL, replication is faster in MariaDB and slower in MySQL; MariaDB is faster than MySQL overall.
+• When comparing the performance of MariaDB and MySQL, it is observed that replication is faster in MariaDB and slower in MySQL; MariaDB is faster than MySQL overall.

 • MariaDB is Open Source, whereas MySQL uses proprietary code in its Enterprise edition.

-The update to MariaDB is irreversible and all sites on your hosting will then run with this version of MariaDB.
-Check the compatibility of your scripts before proceeding.
+• The update to MariaDB is irreversible, and all sites on your hosting will subsequently run with this version of MariaDB.

 To migrate a Web Hosting to MariaDB: